KilledByAPixel/ZzFX/README.md

 ## ZzFX UI Features

-- Generates random sounds from presets.
+- Generates random sounds from presets
-- Sound list is automatically saved.
+- Sound list is automatically saved
-- Each parameter can be modified with constraints.
+- Each parameter can be modified with constraints
-- Lock and mutate buttons for each parameter.
+- Lock and mutate buttons for each parameter
-- Sounds can be renamed.
+- Sounds can be renamed
-- Shortens code for zzfx sound calls.
+- Shortens code for zzfx sound calls
-- Displays image of sound wave when played.
+- Displays image of sound wave when played
-- Sounds can be marked as favorites to prevent removal.
+- Sounds can be marked as favorites to prevent removal
-- Sounds can be loaded by pasting zzfx code for easy sharing.
+- Sounds can be loaded by pasting zzfx code for easy sharing
-- List of sounds can be exported and imported.
+- List of sounds can be exported and imported
-- Supports drag-and-drop of exported files into sound list.
+- Supports drag-and-drop of exported files into sound list
-- Supports saving sounds as wav files for offline playback.
+- Supports saving sounds as wav files for offline playback

 ## Games Using ZzFX